 As you may know, I’m retired and have just a little income from consulting.
 As such, my financial plan anticipates that I will live primarily off my investments and their returns.
 I have enough cash and bonds to cover my expenses for several years.
 As such, I’m not in a position that I absolutely have to liquidate any of my equity positions in less than three-to-four years.

 For many of you, your most significant goal for long-term savings is likely retirement.
-As such, your time horizon for your long-term savings is longer than mine and you can withstand even more The possibility that something will deviate from its expected or average value, including both good and bad results.
-More.
+As such, your time horizon for your long-term savings is longer than mine and you can withstand even more volatility.
 That is, you have a longer time for stock prices to recover to the recent highs and even higher.
 In the final section of this post, I’ll talk about how long it has taken equity markets to recover from past “crashes” to help you get more perspective on this issue.

 Know Your Investments